vsoch/askci/paper/paper.md

  - **askci_worker**: A `django_rq` [@django-rq] worker that can run asynchronous tasks
  - **askci_scheduler**: A scheduler for the worker
  - **askci_redis**: The redis database for the scheduler
- - **askci_postgres**: A database for the application.
-For production, it's suggested to use a database outside of a container.
+ - **askci_postgres**: A database for the application

 These containers are deployed locally or in production by way of docker compose [@docker-compose].
 A shell script, `askci.sh` is provided alongside the application for easier interaction to deploy or manage a development or production interface.
+For production, it's suggested to use a database outside of a container, and essential to be deployed with https.

 ## Discussion

 ### Scope of Use

-While this particular example has scoped the AskCI Server to be about research computing and technology support, an AskCI Server can easily be branded to support any kind of knowledge that can be maintained on GitHub.
+While this particular example has scoped the AskCI Server to be about research computing and technology support, and branded alongside the discourse ask.ci [@askci], the AskCI Server is not limited to this community or use case.
+An AskCI Server can easily be branded to support any kind of knowledge that can be maintained on GitHub.
 The setup steps walk the user through the server naming, and this can be easily changed.
 While the main
 README.md was selected for this early template so that the main repository also renders the knowledge content, for a software repository that uses the main README.md for other purposes, a template could be customized to render one or more different files.
 An AskCI Server could easily be branded to serve metadata about software, medical or biological knowledge, or specifications.